smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   - Rotom-Heat: Heat Wave
   - Rotom-Mow: Magical Leaf

+- Azumarill now gets Belly Drum with no incompatibilities

 Minor ability changes:

+- Weak Armor, Magma Armor, Shell Armor, and Battle Armor all reduce incoming move damage by 1/16 of the user's max HP, in addition to their usual effects

 - Compoundeyes now grants 1.6x accuracy, Victory Star grants 1.5x

 - Solid Rock and Filter now reduce 1/2 damage of SE moves, not 1/4

+- Iron Fist now grants a 1.3x boost

 - Outrage, Thrash, and Petal Dance don't lock if the user has Own Tempo